yxonic/pde/README.md

 system distribution.
 A personalized development environment should also include the whole ecosystem.

-Configuring and reproducing a PDE is hard.
-When I have to migrate from one computer to another, it has always been hard for me to remember all the toolings that I use, let alone restoring all the configurations I made.
-Instead of trying to write down every step I take, I decide to manage the **process** with code as much as possible.

 This project maintains the instructions, toolings and configurations needed to quickly reproduce a PDE on any machine.
 It is just for myself and my workflow, but if you are reading this, hope you could also learn something here.